A configuration Object

 The model object associates a template marker with the corresponding substitution in the final, produced document.

-=== Supported Template Features === Placeholders let users substitute a marker with some text and Loops generate repetitions of a given pattern.
+=== Supported Template Features === Placeholders let users substitute a marker with some text, loops generate repetitions of a given pattern, and image markers insert images into the output DOCX.

 The syntax for loops is # for the opening tag, and / for the closing one in the docs.